Yhyakh

-Yhyаkh (Yakut: Ыһыах) is the New Year holiday in the Sakha Republic.
+Yhyаkh (Ыһыах, [ɯhɯaχ]) is the festival that celebrates the rebirth of nature after a hard winter, the triumph of life, the beginning of a new year in the Sakha Republic.
+Historic celebration is observed on the 21st June, the day of the summer solstice.

 Celebration

 Sakha people celebrate the New Year twice a year – in winter with the rest of citizens of Russia, and in summer – according to the ancient traditions.
 Yakutia is the largest region of Russia.
 The winter temperatures sometimes reach −60 °C, while the summer is very short, lasting only three months.
-The holiday is celebrated in the middle of June, at the beginning of summer.
+The holiday is celebrated in the period between 10 and 25 June.

-The Sakha Yhyakh festival (literally meaning "abundance") is related to a cult of a solar deity, with a fertility cult.
-Before the German invasion of the Soviet Union it was held on 22 June, the longest day of the year.
-However, after 1941, as the date of Yhyakh had coincided with the beginning of Operation Barbarossa, it began to be celebrated in the period between 10 and 25 June.
+The Yhyakh festival (literally meaning "abundance") is related to a cult of a solar deity, with a fertility cult.
 Ancient Sakha celebrated the New Year at the Yhyаkh festival.
 Its traditions include women and children decorating trees and tethering posts with "salama" (nine bunches of horse hair hung on horse-hair ropes).
 The oldest man, wearing white, opens the holiday.
 He starts the ritual by sprinkling kymys on the ground, feeding the fire.
 He prays to the Ai-ii spirits for the well-being of the people who depend on them and asks the spirits to bless all the people gathered.

 Afterwards, people sing and dance Ohuakhai, play national games, eat national dishes, and drink kymys.

 During years of stagnation, the traditional ceremony was almost forgotten.
 Nevertheless, the 21st century saw a revival of Sakha culture, including Yhyakh.
 Until 1990, when the first Yhyakh was held in Yakutsk, traditionally accurate celebrations were only held in a few regions of the republic.